oauth2-proxy/oauth2-proxy/docs/docs/configuration/auth.md

    `--azure-graph-get-groups` (for querying and storing group membership in the session) is specified, you **must** grant group member read permissions.
    This requires [administrator consent](https://learn.microsoft.com/en-us/azure/active-directory/develop/permissions-consent-overview?WT.mc_id=Portal-Microsoft_AAD_RegisteredApps#administrator-consent) for all tenants that will use the application.
+If neither of these flags are specified, this step can be skipped.
    1. Navigate to the **API Permissions** page of the app.
    2. Click **Add a permission**.
    3. Click **Microsoft Graph**.